Operations

 }

-soda-gql operations are TypeScript functions:
+soda-gql operations are TypeScript functions with two syntax options:

-| Aspect | GraphQL | soda-gql |
+| Aspect | GraphQL | soda-gql (Tagged Template) | soda-gql (Options-Object Path) |

 |---|

-| Definition | String-based query language | TypeScript builder functions |
+| Definition | String-based | Template literals with GraphQL syntax | TypeScript builder functions |

-| Variables | $name: Type! syntax | $var("name").Type("!") with full type safety |
+| Variables | $name: Type! | ($name: Type!) in template | variables: \($name: Type!)`` |

-| Field Selections | Implicit object syntax | Object spread: ({ ...f.id(), ...f.name() }) |
+| Field Selections | Implicit | GraphQL syntax in template | Object spread: ({ ...f("id")() }) |

-| Type Checking | Requires external codegen step | Compile-time validation |
+| Type Checking | Requires codegen | Build-time validation | Build-time validation |

 Operation Types